Get billing ownership of Azure subscriptions to your MPA account

 You can request billing ownership of the subscription types listed below.

-* A Dev/Test subscription must first be converted to an EA Enterprise offer via a support ticket.
+* You must convert a Dev/Test subscription to an EA Enterprise offer via a support ticket.
 An Enterprise Dev/Test subscription will be billed at a pay-as-you-go rate after it's transferred.
-Any discount offered via the Enterprise Dev/Test offer through the customer's EA will not be available to the CSP partner.
+Any discount offered via the Enterprise Dev/Test offer through the customer's EA won't be available to the CSP partner.

 The following section provides additional information about transferring subscriptions.